kevin504-max/chat-bot/README.md

 Furthermore, it's important to note that the bot is fully integrated with Telegram and has an external interface accessible by clicking on [here](https://chat-bot-wheat-two.vercel.app/chat).
 However, it is imperative that the bot is started within the Telegram application beforehand.
+Make sure, when you make the registration, that you are using the same username that you use in Telegram!

 ## 🛠 Technologies Used
 The project was built using the following technologies: